 One of the ladies came forward to introduce me.
 The others slowly finished their desserts and then drifted forward to their chairs by the lectern, on canes and walkers, slender hands steadying themselves on the backs of metal seats.
 As all of this was very slowly happening, the woman who would introduce me silently read my bio, a little nothing that I had self-consciously cobbled together earlier this morning.
 She looked up at me and said, nodding, “You, are a very special lady.”
 I smiled, looked down, and then we exchanged a glance.

 That glance… Her eyes pierced though the polished persona in an instant, leaving me vulnerable and clumsy.
 She, she was indescribably beautiful.
 A tiny little thing, not more than five feet tall, with lovely coiffed hair and translucent porcelain skin.
 Her eyes…

 Now, I have to tell you something here.
-When you are raised by a pathologically narcissistic mother, you have never, ever, heard the words “I love you” without suspicion.
-They are always followed by a demand, a slap (or worse), or a painfully manipulative cruelty.
+When you are raised by a pathologically narcissistic parent, you have never, ever, heard the words “I love you” without suspicion.
+They are always followed by a demand or a painfully manipulative cruelty.
 I’ve spent my entire lifetime hiding behind a wall, unable to hear love, unable to trust it.
 But, I’ll tell you this, I’ve peeped out from my fortress for each of my 52 years whenever I’ve heard a kind voice, hoping… hoping…